Deraclassic/taskmanagementsystem/README.md

 - All endpoints are documented and can be tested using Postman.
 Ensure that the Eureka Server and all services are running before executing API requests.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENCE) file for details.

-## Authors
+## Contact
-- [Your Name] - Initial work on the Task Management Microservices System

----

-Feel free to customize this README to suit your project's needs.
+- For Any enquiries, contact Chidera Uzoigwe on chiderauzoigwe2@gmail.com.